 Explore our related content

-Understand what succession planning involves, the link between succession planning and talent management programmes, and the role of HR in the process
+Understand what succession planning involves, the link between succession planning and talent management programmes, and the role of people professionals in the process